-|Software enables administrator to restrict access to authorized personnel via user ID and password.||The software allows the administrator to set expiration duration for both passwords and user IDs.
-In addition, the system will logout users after established duration of inactivity.|
+|The software enables the administrator to restrict access to authorized personnel via user ID and password.||The software allows the administrator to set expiration duration for both passwords and user IDs.
+In addition, the system will log users out after established duration of inactivity.|

-|The software requires ID and password must be re-entered to sign or modify a record.||Event notification records and reports any ‘forgery’ attempts in administrator dashboard automatically.|
+|ID and password must be re-entered to sign or modify a record.||Event notification automatically records and reports any forgery attempts in the administrator dashboard.|

 |The software lets the administrator set access and manipulation controls at a granular level over various software functions and options using user role definitions.|

 An electronic signature determines if users are required to fulfill signature requirements before performing specific functions.
-The software allows adminstrators to configure an e-signature so that a given user can start a run only if the associated data are signed.
-In addition, settings also allow for an e-signature to be set so that multiple signatures are required and that only specified roles can sign.
+The software allows administrators to configure an e-signature so that a given user can start a run only if the associated data are signed.
+In addition, settings allow for an e-signature to be set so that multiple signatures are required and that only specified roles can sign.

-|A Sign Record feature allows record may be signed on demand.||An e-signature sign record is prepared by creating a PDF preview.|
+|A Sign Record feature allows records to be signed on demand.||An e-signature sign record is prepared by creating a PDF preview.|

 |Subsequently the Sign Report is prepared for signature.||The experiment is signed and user is notified that subsequent edits will obsolesce the e-signature.|

-|An e-signature sign record is prepared by creating a PDF preview.||Approver is notified of e-signature request at login and may view pending signatures.
-Approver may sign report and designate the reasons for signature.|
+|The approver is notified of e-signature request at login and may view pending signatures.
+The approver may sign the report and designate the reasons for signature.|

 For research use only, not intended for use in diagnostic procedures.